 Dam removal would eliminate both the KHP's direct (release of high pH) and indirect effects (increasing nutrient levels) on pH.
-Therefore, our recommendation is that FERC order the removal of Iron Gate, Copco 1, Copco 2, and J.C.
-Boyle Dams.
+For this and other reasons, we recommend that the KHP be removed.

 TASTE AND ODOR COMPOUNDS

 Taste and odor compounds are an important issue in the Klamath River Basin.
 Fish growing in water containing taste and odor compounds take these compounds into their tissues, and both recreational and subsistence fishing can be adversely affected by off-flavored fish.
 This, in turn, can have negative economic effects on recreational economies, including bait and tackle sales and boat and cottage rentals (EPA 1986).
 Moreover several Native American Tribes in the Klamath basin have subsistence fisheries that are impacted by taste and odor problems.